Axway/api-builder-docs/content/en/docs/release_notes/flint.md

 Hide_readingtime: true
 ---
 ## Summary
 In this release, we introduced smart body encoding and `content-type` header selection to the OpenAPI flow-trigger.
+Additionally, added support for overriding host, basePath and schemes in the OpenAPI 2.0 and servers in OpenAPI 3.0 api-docs respectively when `config.overrides` are enabled.

 {{% releasenotes/upgrade %}}